August 2006 Tokyo blackout: Manufacturing industry

 The Oji Paper Company's plant in the Edogawa Ward, Tokyo, took about ten hours to restore operations due to the shutdown.
 Nisshin Steel's Ichikawa Works in Ichikawa City of the Chiba Prefecture, was also halted for a while.

 Financial institutions

 Although the Tokyo Stock Exchange continued trading as normal, the Nikkei Stock Average could not be calculated.
-Approximately 1,000 automated ATMs in the Tokyo metropolitan area and two prefectures were temporarily suspended, and it took Seven Bank, which has ATMs in 7-Eleven stores, two and a half hours to restore operations.
+This was blamed on a glitch in the relevant computer system caused by the blackout.
+Approximately 1,000 automated ATMs in the Tokyo metropolitan area and two prefectures were temporarily suspended.
+It took Seven Bank, which had ATMs in 7-Eleven stores, two and a half hours to restore operations.

 Other

 The power outage caused elevators to stop working, resulting in over seventy cases of people becoming trapped inside.
 Tokyo Disney Resort delayed the opening of the park by about fifty minutes and temporarily suspended its attractions.
 Water was temporarily cut off in Chiba Prefecture, and tap water became cloudy in some areas of Tokyo.
 Multiple construction projects were also halted.